aspose-words/Aspose.Words-Documentation/net/what-s-new-in-aspose-words-for-net/_index.md

 * A new public method [OpenIStream](https://apireference.aspose.com/words/net/aspose.words/comhelper/methods/openistream) has been added to the [ComHelper](https://apireference.aspose.com/words/net/aspose.words/comhelper) class to load documents from IStream objects in COM applications.
 * A new public method [ClearQuickStyleGallery](https://apireference.aspose.com/words/net/aspose.words/stylecollection/methods/clearquickstylegallery) has been added to the [StyleCollection](https://apireference.aspose.com/words/net/aspose.words/stylecollection) class.
 Now it is really easy to remove all styles from the Quick Style Gallery panel.
 * An ability to work with child nodes of the [StructuredDocumentTag](https://apireference.aspose.com/words/net/aspose.words.markup/structureddocumenttag) range has been added.
 New behavior follows the [CompositeNode](https://apireference.aspose.com/words/net/aspose.words/compositenode) pattern and returns a live collection.
+* The ability to create instances of the [StructuredDocumentTagRangeStart](https://apireference.aspose.com/words/net/aspose.words.markup/structureddocumenttagrangestart) and [StructuredDocumentTagRangeEnd](https://apireference.aspose.com/words/net/aspose.words.markup/structureddocumenttagrangeend) classes manually has been added.

 {{% alert color="primary" %}}